Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-}Consumers can now do import { helper } from 'my-lib/utils' or const { helper } = require('my-lib/utils'), each resolving to the appropriate format.
+}Consumers can now write import { helper } from 'my-lib/utils' or const { helper } = require('my-lib/utils'), with each form resolving to the appropriate format.

-One thing the "exports" field also does: it locks down your package's public API.
-If a path isn't listed in "exports", consumers can't import it.
+The "exports" field also restricts the package's public API for package-specifier imports.
+If a path is not listed in "exports", consumers cannot import it through the package name.
 Trying import 'my-lib/dist/internal/secret.js' throws ERR_PACKAGE_PATH_NOT_EXPORTED.
-Before the "exports" field existed, any file in your package was accessible by path.
-The "exports" field introduced encapsulation for packages - consumers only access what you explicitly expose.
+Before the "exports" field existed, any file in a package was accessible by package-relative path.
+The "exports" field introduced package encapsulation: consumers only access what the package explicitly exposes.
+This is not filesystem security; a direct absolute path can still load a file.

 The "main" and "module" fallbacks

-If "exports" isn't present, Node falls back to "main" for the CJS entry point:
+If "exports" is not present, Node falls back to "main" for the package's main entry point:

 {